jdidion/atropos/doc/guide.rst

 Reducing random matches
 -----------------------

-Since cutadapt allows partial matches between the read and the adapter sequence, short matches can occur by chance, leading to erroneously trimmed bases.
+Since atropos allows partial matches between the read and the adapter sequence, short matches can occur by chance, leading to erroneously trimmed bases.
 For example, roughly 25% of all reads end with a base that is identical to the first base of the adapter.
 To reduce the number of falsely trimmed bases,